luojike/comparch/2021/Autumn/readme.md

 # Repository for Computer Archiecture course 2021

-Please create your own directory with your register number under this directory, and submit your reports, presentations, source codes to your own directory
+Please create your own directory with your name and student ID under this directory, and submit your reports, presentations, source codes to your own directory

 ## Paper reading